PACH05/Page1/README.md

 # Project1
-This is a C Program which shows Insedrtion Sort Algorithm
+This repo consists C Programs on varrious Sorting Algorithms.